Converg3nce/matic-docs/docs/integrations/metatransactions/metatransactions-gsn.md

     - Instead of talking directly to the blockchain, the client now talks to a Relayer/a network of relayers
     - Calls from such clients need to be directed via a relayer

-The following tutorial builds upon a previous tutorial [[link](https://docs.matic.network/newbies/getting-started-solidity/)], where we built an Airbnb smart contract, followed by [[link](https://docs.matic.network/newbies/deploy-dapp-on-matic/)], where we deployed the complete DApp.
+The following tutorial builds upon a full stack dapp [tutorial](tutorial-advanced/full-stack-dapp-with-pos), where we built an Airbnb smart contract, followed by [[link](https://docs.matic.network/newbies/deploy-dapp-on-matic/)], where we deployed the complete DApp.

 In this tutorial, we will edit the client side code and contracts to make it GSN-compatible.